Quark–gluon plasma

-Quark–gluon plasma (or QGP and quark soup) is an interacting localized assembly of quarks and gluons at thermal (local kinetic) and (close to) chemical (abundance) equilibrium.
+Quark–gluon plasma (QGP or quark soup) is an interacting localized assembly of quarks and gluons at thermal (local kinetic) and (close to) chemical (abundance) equilibrium.
 The word plasma signals that free color charges are allowed.
-In a 1987 summary, Léon van Hove pointed out the equivalence of the three terms: quark gluon plasma, quark matter and a new state of matter.
-Since the temperature is above the Hagedorn temperature—and thus above the scale of light u,d-quark mass—the pressure exhibits the relativistic Stefan-Boltzmann format governed by temperature to the fourth power ($T^{4}$) and many practically massless quark and gluon constituents.
+In a 1987 summary, Léon Van Hove pointed out the equivalence of the three terms: quark gluon plasma, quark matter and a new state of matter.
+Since the temperature is above the Hagedorn temperature—and thus above the scale of light u,d-quark mass—the pressure exhibits the relativistic Stefan–Boltzmann format governed by temperature to the fourth power ($T^{4}$) and many practically massless quark and gluon constituents.
 It can be said that QGP emerges to be the new phase of strongly interacting matter which manifests its physical properties in terms of nearly free dynamics of practically massless gluons and quarks.
-Both quarks and gluons must be present in conditions near chemical (yield) equilibrium with their colour charge open for a new state of matter to be referred to as QGP.
+Both quarks and gluons must be present in conditions near chemical (yield) equilibrium with their color charge open for a new state of matter to be referred to as QGP.

-In the Big Bang theory, quark–gluon plasma filled the entire Universe before matter as we know it was created.
-Theories predicting the existence of quark–gluon plasma were developed in the late 1970s and early 1980s.
-Discussions around heavy ion experimentation followed suit and the first experiment proposals were put forward at CERN and BNL in the following years.
-Quark–gluon plasma was detected for the first time in the laboratory at CERN in the year 2000.

 General introduction

-Quark–gluon plasma is a state of matter in which the elementary particles that make up the hadrons of baryonic matter are freed of their strong attraction for one another under extremely high energy densities.
-These particles are the quarks and gluons that compose baryonic matter.
+Quark–gluon plasma (QGP) is a state of matter occuring at energy densities high enough to melt the protons and neutrons the make up the nuclei of matter.
+The result is a very low viscosity liquid composed of the elementary particles, quarks and gluons.
 In normal matter quarks are confined; in the QGP quarks are deconfined.
-In classical quantum chromodynamics (QCD), quarks are the fermionic components of hadrons (mesons and baryons) while the gluons are considered the bosonic components of such particles.
-The gluons are the force carriers, or bosons, of the QCD color force, while the quarks by themselves are their fermionic matter counterparts.

-Quark–gluon plasma is studied to recreate and understand the high energy density conditions prevailing in the Universe when matter formed from elementary degrees of freedom (quarks, gluons) at about 20 μs after the Big Bang.
-Experimental groups are probing over a 'large' distance the (de)confining quantum vacuum structure, the present day relativistic æther, which determines prevailing form of matter and laws of nature.
-The experiments give insight to the origin of matter and mass: the matter and antimatter is created when the quark–gluon plasma 'hadronizes' and the mass of matter originates in the confining vacuum structure.
+Quark–gluon plasma is studied to understand the characteristics of the Universe at about 20 μs after the Big Bang.
+Experimental groups use ultrarelativistic beams of ions colliding with other ions or protons to create this plasma in particle accelerators.

+History

+Theories predicting the existence of quark–gluon plasma were developed in the late 1970s and early 1980s.
+The discovery of color confinement and asymptotic freedom properties of quantum chromodynamics lead to the realization that quarks would undergo a phase transition at high density.
+Using an analogy with electromagnetic plasma, in 1978 E V. Shuryak used the term "hadronic plasma" for matter much more dense than atomic nuclei, matter in which hadrons merge and the quarks act collectively.
+In his next paper he used "quark-gluon plasma", a name that stuck.

+Quark–gluon plasma was searched for the first time in the laboratory at CERN in the year 2000, where the a press-release discussing the evidence for a new state of matter was issued.
+As the authors later wrote: “compelling evidence for the creation of `a new form of matter' had been found but stopped short of claiming unambiguous discovery of the quark-gluon plasma, nor did it comment on its perfectly liquid collective dynamical properties.
+The latter became only obvious after theory had progressed to a quantitative understanding of the bulk of the very comprehensive and precise experimental data collected at RHIC.”
+Indeed, QGP discovery was announced after the publication of the so-called RHIC White Papers in 2005.